pbalykov/game-2048/README.md

 + q -> exit

-##About the code
+## About the code

-The code is written in C.
-The head folder contains object files, controls are done using сbreak and select.
-Also, the field is made dynamically, although you can do it to everyone's taste.
+The code is written in C. The headers folder contains header files, controls are executed using break and select.
+Also, the field is made dynamically, although you can do it for every taste.